claragt/clara-portfolio/pages/services.md

 What I did:

-* Map and visualised the service
+* Mapped and visualised the service
 * Engaged the team in research and design
 * Engaged and challenged stakeholders
 * Created a high-fidelity HTML prototype